-Strangely, the shape of the magnetization loop of the exchange biased CoFe layers changes, when the number of $[IrMn / CoFe]N$ bilayers is increased.
-In addition, the strength of the exchange bias is increased.
-An AFM study of the surfaces shows that the grain size of the polycrystalline layers is reduced from layer to layer during the preparation procedure, but no information could be found that justifies the slope of the magnetization curves and that could eventually explain the origin of a magnetization rotation process responsible for the gradual evolution of the magnetization as a function of the applied field.
+An AFM study of the surfaces shows that the grain size of the polyerystabline layers is reduced from layer to layer during the preparation procedure, but the magnetization could be found that justifies the slope of the magnetization curves and that could eventually explain the origin of a magnetization rotation process responsible for the gradual evolution of the magnetization as a function of the applied field.

 Therefore, a polarized neutron reflectivity study was performed, to investigate the individual behaviour of the ferromagnetic layers in the multilayer structure.
-As an example, Fig. 10.9 shows the specular polarized neutron reflectivity at one of the coercive fields (i.e. the net magnetization vanishes) together with the fit.
+As an example, Fig. 10.8 shows the specular polarized neutron reflectivity at one of the coercive fields (i.e. the net magnetization vanishes) together with the fit.